greenelab/deep-review/sections/05_treat.md

 [@doi:10.1002/9783527628766].
 Alternatively, chemicals can be characterized with the fingerprint bit vectors, textual strings, or novel learned representations described below.
-Neural networks have a long history in this domain [@tag:Baskin2015_drug_disc] `TODO: can add additional references besides this review`, and the 2012 Merck Molecular Activity Challenge on Kaggle generated substantial excitement about the potential for high-parameter deep learning approaches.
+Neural networks have a long history in this domain [@tag:Baskin2015_drug_disc], and the 2012 Merck Molecular Activity Challenge on Kaggle generated substantial excitement about the potential for high-parameter deep learning approaches.
 The winning submission was an ensemble that included a multitask multilayer perceptron network [@tag:Dahl2014_multi_qsar], and the sponsors noted drastic improvements over a random forest (RF) baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform RF by such a margin" [@tag:Ma2015_qsar_merck].
+Subsequent work (reviewed in more detail by Goh et al.
-Subsequent work explored the effects of jointly modeling far more targets than the Merck challenge [@tag:Unterthiner2014_screening
+[@doi:10.1002/jcc.24764]) explored the effects of jointly modeling far more targets than the Merck challenge [@tag:Unterthiner2014_screening
 @tag:Ramsundar2015_multitask_drug], with [@tag:Ramsundar2015_multitask_drug]
 showing that the benefits of multi-task networks had not yet saturated even with 259 targets.
 Although a deep learning approach, DeepTox